(update as at 23rd July 2020)

 SUPPORT FOR LARGER FIRMS THROUGH THE COVID-19 CORPORATE FINANCING FACILITY

 Under the new Covid- 19 Corporate Financing Facility, the Bank of England will buy short term debt from larger companies.
 All UK businesses are eligible.
-The scheme will be available in the week beginning the 23 March 2020.
+The scheme was available in the week beginning the 23 March 2020 and will operate for at least 12 months.
 More information can be found at the following link.

 IF YOU CANNOT MAKE TAX PAYMENTS